• Skip to primary navigation

 Let’s define some terms in relation to a measuring cup or measuring spoon.

-scant cup of chocolate chips
+Scant cup of chocolate chips on the counter.

 • Scant: A scant cup means that the ingredients do not quite go to the top of the dry measuring cup.
 In other words, it does not look like the volume is quite a cup.
 It is sparsely filled.

-level cup of chocolate chips
+Level cup of chocolate chips on the counter.

 • Level: A level cup refers to the ingredient reaching the top of the measuring cup and being scraped level with the back of a knife.